-- Read the title together and the names of the author and illustrator.
-Read the title page together.
-On page 2 discuss what Mum and her daughter have the same in the picture.
-Read the words together: I have my mum's hair. - Follow this pattern for each page up to page 14, discussing the picture and reading the words together. - Review the predictions for the ending made earlier, then turn the page to reveal the ending.
-Have students discuss what they see in the illustration.
-Read the text together.
-What was the funny ending?
-Did you laugh when you read the ending?
-Why is it funny?
+- Read the title and the names of the author and illustrator together.
+Read the title page together. - On page 2 discuss what students think the boy is wanting to do in the picture.
+Read the story together in the picture No!
+Then on page 3 read the words together, "No!" said Mum. - Follow this pattern for each page, discussing the picture and reading the words together.